IyinoluwaDon/acl-tear-detection/README.md

 ## Training Your Own Model

-The training notebook is not included in this repository.
+The training notebook is included in this repository.
 To retrain:

 1. Download the MRNet dataset from one of the sources above
 2. Extract only the sagittal plane folders and ACL CSV labels